electrode-io/electrode-native/docs/cli/code-push/promote.md

 * The deployment name to promote the release to (Production for example).
 * **Default** The command will prompt to input the deployment name, or display a list of deployment names stored in the Cauldron, to choose from.

+`--targetBinaryVersion/-t <targetBinaryVersion>`
+* Semver expression that specifies the binary app version this release is targeting
+* If omitted, the release will target the exact version of the descriptor
+* If versionModifier is specified in the codePush config , exact version of the descriptor is appended to versionModifier

 `--mandatory/-m`

 * Specify that the promoted release is mandatory (will be immediately downloaded and installed).